CYBORG: Blending Human Saliency Into the Loss Improves Deep Learning: Evaluation Results

+By direct comparison to the average correct human annotation in Fig. \ref{fig:visualizations}(e), the models trained with CYBORG focus on features that are more similar to human detailed salient regions than models trained with classical cross-entropy loss in all cases.
+Thus, it can be concluded these models are effectively guided by the human annotations supplied during the training process.

+1mm {\bf Assessing Value Of Human Saliency.} As demonstrated in Fig. \ref{fig:roc}, using human saliency maps results in a larger increase in performance than automatically determined segmentation masks.
+Thus, to answer the two questions posed in Sec. \ref{sec:face_segmentation}, deep learning-based segmentation masks can effectively guide the models using CYBORG loss, however, human saliency maps guide the network to {\bf more generalized features}, thus achieving a {\bf greater performance in open-set classification problem}.

+1mm {\bf Incorporation Of CYBORG Into An Existing Synthetic Face Detector.} To determine whether the incorporation of CYBORG loss would improve upon existing methods, the CYBORG loss was added to Wang \etal's ~\cite{wang2019cnngenerated} publicly available, re-trainable synthetic face detection model~\cite{wang2021repo}.
+This resulted in a performance increase from AUC=$0.554\pm0.03$ in the classical scenario to AUC=$0.591\pm0.03$.

-1mm {\bf Application of Human Saliency Maps in Self-Attention (Sec. \ref{sec:cyborg_for_ATN}).} The ``Self-Attention'' rows in Tab. \ref{tab:we_are_simply_the_best} illustrate that the replacement of the ground truth masks used in~\cite{dang2020detection} with our human saliency maps increased performance.
-Since GAN-generated images are entirely synthetic, ground truth data regarding synthetic \textit{regions} within an image typically does not exist.
-Tab. \ref{tab:we_are_simply_the_best} suggests that implanting human saliency maps into the self-attention module narrows the model's search for areas of importance (even in the absence of ground truth) and boosts performance.
+1mm {\bf Incorporation Of Human Saliency Into An Attention Mechanism.} A popular approach to force networks to focus on specified regions is self-attention.
+As an additional experiment, we investigated whether replacement of the attention masks proposed in~\cite{dang2020detection} with human saliency results in higher accuracy.
+We train two models: (1) using the original approach with no human saliency, and (2) using our human saliency maps as the attention masks for authentic and synthetic images.
+In both cases, the parameters proposed by the authors are used.
+We found that replacement of the ground truth masks with human saliency increased performance from AUC=$0.428\pm0.04$ to AUC=$0.498\pm0.06$, suggesting that implanting human perception into the self-attention module narrows the model's search for areas of importance (even in the absence of ground truth) and boosts performance.